manishraj27/samaa-backend/README.md

 Welcome to the documentation for the Samaa Music Streaming App API.
 This API provides various endpoints to manage users, songs, playlists, and authentication for the Samaa Music Streaming App.

+## Postman API Documentation

+For detailed documentation on how to use the Samaa Music Streaming App API, please visit the [Postman API Documentation](https://documenter.getpostman.com/view/33103855/2sA3BkcYVP).

 ## Getting Started

 To get started with the API, please follow the instructions below: